MINISTRIES

 Home Bound

-The shut-ins and the home-bounds are visited with the Holy Communion each Sunday.
-If you know someone not able to attend Sunday Mass due to age or illness, you are encouraged to inform the Pastor or contact Jeryl Marshal (260-693-6365) or Diana at the parish office (260-693-9578).
+The shut-ins and the home-bounds are visited with Holy Communion each Sunday.
+If you know someone not able to attend Sunday Mass due to age or illness, you are encouraged to inform the parish office at (260-693-9578) or contact Jeryl Marshal (260-413-0183).

 Altar Flowers/Church Decoration